heyrishabh13/India-Mart/README.md

 # India Mart - clone

-### This is our first construct week project at Masai-School in which we have created a clone of https://indiamart.com/ .
+### This is our first construct week project at Masai-School in which we have created a clone of <a href="https://indiamart.com/">India Mart</a> .
 We have used HTML, CSS and JavaScript to create this project.

 <hr>